ffomezolam/GA-DSI-Capstone/README.md

 - 2022-10-12: A few things today:

   1. Trying to fit a text generating model on a larger dataset.
 Very slow on my computer.
 Tried AWS with TensorFlow GPU but GPU didn't engage, and ran out of memory.
 Sigh...
+I had gotten OK results running a small model on my personal computer so I may just stick with that, or run overnight or something...

   2. Decided for now to limit to Shakespeare only, because I decided on a classification metric - Shakespearian or not?
 If I have time I'll expand